 Current Research Interests

 Primarily a fiction writer, Lorraine M. López focuses on composing short stories and longer narratives.
-Her current works-in-progress include a novella “Postcards from the Gerund State” that explores group dynamics among women artists sharing living and studio space just outside of Sheridan, Wyoming, and “The Darling,” a novel about a Latina woman who falls out of love again and again, with much help from Anton Chekhov, Gustave Flaubert, Theodore Dreiser, D.H.
+Her current works-in-progress include a linked-story collection “The Birnbrau Surprise,” a novella “Postcards from the Gerund State” that explores group dynamics among women artists sharing living and studio space just outside of Sheridan, Wyoming, and “The Darling,” a novel about a Latina woman who falls out of love again and again, with much help from Anton Chekhov, Gustave Flaubert, Theodore Dreiser, D.H.
 Lawrence, Vladimir Nabokov, Thomas Hardy, and other deceased white men of letters.
 Current teaching interests include the novella form, linked-story collections, Latina/o literature with an emphasis on literary fiction, autobiography, and detective fiction.
-Also, with William Luis, Chancellor’s Professor in Spanish and Portuguese, López is working to inaugurate a Latina/o Studies Program at Vanderbilt University.
+Also, with William Luis, Chancellor’s Professor in Spanish and Portuguese, López is inaugurating a Latina/o Studies Program at Vanderbilt University.